-As long as each MWA Customer retains Grandfathered Rights or Grandfathered TCCs, it must maintain all MWAs from each associated Point of Receipt of the Generator or the NYCA Interconnection with another Control Area to the corresponding Point of Delivery of the Load served by the MWA or at the NYCA Interconnection with another Control Area.
+17.2.1.2 As long as each MWA customer retains Grandfathered Rights or Grandfathered TCCs, it must maintain all MWAs from each associated Point of Injection of the Generator or the NYCA Interconnection with another Control Area to the corresponding Point of Withdrawal of the Load served by the MWA or at the NYCA Interconnection with another Control Area.
+The Point of Injection may be designated as the “Point of Receipt,” or similar, under the MWA.
+The Point of Withdrawal may be designated as the “Point of Delivery,” or similar, under the MWA.

-Any other differences between the terms and conditions of the MWAs and those of the associated TWAs for which a customer elects Grandfathered Rights or Grandfathered TCCs are discussed in Sections 17.3 and 17.4 of this Attachment, respectively.

 17.2.2 Third Party TWAs

-Each existing TWA with a Third Party (“Third Party TWA”), all of which are listed in Attachment L, Table 1, where the “Treatment” column is denoted as “Third Party TWA” or “OATT,” will remain in effect in accordance with its terms and conditions, including provisions governing modification or termination, except that the Third Party TWA customer may:
+17.2.2.1 Each existing Third Party TWA, each of which is listed in Attachment L, Table 1A, where the “Treatment” column is denoted as “Third Party TWA” will remain in effect in accordance with its terms and conditions, including provisions governing modification or termination, except that the Third Party TWA customer had the option of:

-17.2.2.1 retain the existing transmission rights (“Grandfathered Rights”) subject to the provisions below;

-17.2.2.2 convert the transmission rights to Grandfathered TCCs, and (a) purchase or sell power in the LBMP Market pursuant to this Tariff or (b) execute Bilateral Transactions for Capacity, Energy, and/or Ancillary Services, and obtain Transmission Service subject to the rates, terms, and conditions of this Tariff except as explicitly noted below in this Attachment; or
+(i) retaining Grandfathered Rights; or

+(ii) converting the Grandfathered Rights to Grandfathered TCCs pursuant to Section 17.2.5; or

-17.2.2.3 terminate the existing agreement (if the terms and conditions allow termination), and (a) purchase or sell power in the LBMP Market pursuant to this Tariff or (b) execute Bilateral Transactions for Capacity, Energy, and/or Ancillary Services, and obtain Transmission Service subject to the rates, terms, and conditions of this Tariff.
+(iii) terminating the existing agreement (if the terms and conditions allowed for termination) and obtaining Transmission Service subject to the rates, terms, and conditions of this ISO OATT.

-As long as each Third Party TWA Customer retains Grandfathered Rights or Grandfathered TCCs, it must maintain all Third Party TWAs from each associated Point of Receipt of the Generator or the NYCA Interconnection with another Control Area to the corresponding Point of Delivery of the Load served by the TWA or at the NYCA Interconnection with another Control Area.
+17.2.2.2 As long as each Third Party TWA customer retains Grandfathered Rights or Grandfathered TCCs, it must maintain all Third Party TWAs from each associated Point of Injection of the Generator or the NYCA Interconnection with another Control Area to the corresponding Point of Withdrawal of the Load served by the Third Party TWA or at the NYCA Interconnection with another Control Area.

-Each Third Party TWA Customer, whether it elects Grandfathered TCCs or Grandfathered Rights, shall have the right to inject Energy at the specified Point of Receipt and withdraw it at the specified Point of Delivery in designated amounts without application of a TSC.
-Customers electing Grandfathered Rights will be exempt from having to pay the Congestion Component of the TUC.
+17.2.2.3 Each Third Party TWA customer, whether it elects Grandfathered TCCs or Grandfathered Rights, shall have the right to inject Energy at the specified Point of Receipt and withdraw it at the specified Point of Delivery in designated amounts without application of a TSC.

-For the Third Party TWAs listed in Attachment L, Table 1, Line Items 55-62, 65-69, 73-82, 84-92, 98-114, 150-190, each specific individual municipal or cooperative electrical system listed in each such Agreement shall be deemed to be the Third Party TWA Customer for purposes of electing one (1) of the options set forth above.
-The municipal or cooperative may elect Grandfathered Rights or Grandfathered TCCs in specified amounts between specified Points of Receipt and Points of Delivery.
-Those Grandfathered Rights or TCCs become the rights or TCCs of the municipal or cooperative.
-Whichever option is selected by the municipal or cooperative, it thereby waives all rights under the Federal Power Act associated with NYPA’s obligation to secure transmission wheeling arrangements on its behalf associated with the TWA rights elections.
-If any specific municipal or cooperative fails to make this election, NYPA shall have the right to make the election for that municipal or cooperative.

 17.2.3 Other TWAs Between Transmission Owners